The

 Closed:

-the second and fourth Sunday of the month; the first
+the second and fourth Sunday of the month; the

 third and fifth